MEDIABLOCKAI/docs/general/learn-about-the-MBC-platform/MBC-blockchain/discovering-the-network.md

-The following information will help you discover and connect to the Crypto Media Network Coin blockchain:  &#x20;
+The following information will help you discover and connect to the Media Block Network Coin blockchain:  &#x20;

-* Network name: **Crypto Media Network**
+* Network name: **Media Block Network**
 * ChanId: ****
 * Gas price: ****
 * RPC